Tutor: Michael Gibbons

 - Anyone who wishes to train as a Beauty Therapist

-This course is accredited by ITEC (International Therapy Examination council – www.itecworld.co.uk).
+This course is accredited by VTCT/ITEC (International Therapy Examination council – www.itecworld.co.uk).

 Recommended Prior Learning